 Sony Xperia T3 specification and performance

-With Android 4.4 KitKat operating system, Xperia T3 is an advanced device.
+With the Android 4.4 KitKat operating system, Xperia T3 is an advanced device.
 The user interface is well known to anyone who has had experience with Xperia devices before.
 Sony has also added several new options, such as SmallApp, which allows you to use several applications at once in multitasking mode.
 Of course, there are also recognizable Sony multimedia applications.

-The latest Sony phablet has a 4G connection and only 8GB of internal memory, but luckily you have a microSD slot for further expansion.
+The latest Sony phablet has a 4G connection and only 8GB of internal memory, but luckily you have a MicroSD slot for further expansion.
 Hidden from the user, below the surface is the Snapdragon 400 – a quad-core processor, which enables decent operation of the device and supports new game titles.
 Battery life is in line with expectations, given the screen size.
 So, the whole day of use with one charge.
 When it comes to video playback, the Xperia T3 can take some 4-6 hours, which is on average.

 Sony Xperia T3 camera

 The new Xperia has a pretty good camera.
 Its main trump card is the Exmor sensor which supports a fairly sufficient 8MP.
 The camera is set to rely on Superior Auto mode, which takes good photos no matter the conditions.
 The photos are clean, with enough detail, but still not so much that it can be compared to the Xperia Z2.